 (2) A member of a panel discharged under subsection (1) is not eligible to be selected as a member of a new panel under that subsection.

-[Section 146P inserted by No. 42 of 2004 s.
+[Section 146P inserted: No. 42 of 2004 s.
 109.]

 146Q.
 Remuneration

 (1) A member of an approved medical specialist panel is entitled to such fees and allowances as may be determined by the Minister.